Prag8855/aab/content/guides/permanent-residence.md

 After your *Ausländerbehörde* appointment, it usually takes {{ RESIDENCE_PERMIT_WAIT_TIME }} to get your permanent residence.[^34]

 Your current [residence permit](/glossary/Aufenthaltstitel) stays valid while you wait.
 [If it expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon), you don't have to leave Germany.
 You can continue working, studying or freelancing like before.
 If you get a *[[Fiktionsbescheinigung]]*, you can [travel with your expired residence permit](/guides/fiktionsbescheinigung#travel-with-a-fiktionsbescheinigung).

+It's okay to change jobs after you send your application.[^20]

 **[If your residence permit expires soon ➞](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon)**